hashemJaber/SacOverflow/README.md

 cd SacOverflow
 ```

-2. Install the dependencies using whatever package manager you prefer.
+2. Install the dependencies using your preferred package manager.

 ```bash
 npm install